Location: Washington Metro Area - Vienna (Tyson’s Corners), VA at the Spring Hill Metro Station

 • Possess excellent written and oral communication skills

-• Have knowledge of Microsoft Office Suite, Google Drive, and social media properties
+• Have knowledge of Microsoft Office Suite, Google Docs, and social media properties

 Possess solid interpersonal skills and be able to work independently and as part of a team